alrevuelta/alrevuelta.github.io/_posts/2022-08-17-eth-blocks-stats.md

 Before diving into the modeling, you may ask.
 Why isn't multiblock MEV possible in PoW but is in PoS?
 Well, it's because of the algorithm that selects who proposes the next block.
 Let's see the differences:

 * In **PoW**, block proposers are selected with *ethash*, where the first to solve a complex puzzle is given the right to propose the next block.
 It takes around 13 seconds to find this solution, but the key here is that the next proposer is not deterministic.
-Its just based on i) hashpower and ii) luck.
+It's just based on i) hashpower and ii) luck.
 No one knows the next proposer until the solution is found.

-* Whereas in **PoS**, block proposers are selected using *RANDAO*, some kind of RNG (*Random Number Generator*) algorithm, that gets entropy from all the participants among other sources[[2]](https://eth2book.info/altair/part2/building_blocks/randomness#where-does-the-entropy-come-from).
+* Whereas in **PoS**, block proposers are selected using *RANDAO*, some kind of RNG (*Random Number Generator*) algorithm, that gets entropy from all the participants among other sources<sup>[[3]](https://eth2book.info/altair/part2/building_blocks/randomness#where-does-the-entropy-come-from)</sup>.
 Its main difference from other is that randao is deterministic within each epoch, since all validators have to reach the same conclusion on who is the next proposer.

 The key here is that *RANDAO* is updated just once per epoch (32 slots of 12 seconds) so in PoS anyone can know who is going to propose the next 32 blocks.
 Knowing this allows for multi-block MEV, something that is not possible in PoW.